 Goal 3: To provide students with the evaluative and analytical skills to respond flexibly and adaptably to future changes and challenges

-- Student Learning Outcome 7: Students conduct, critically evaluate, and strategically apply research to libraries, information agencies, and communities.
+- Student Learning Outcome 7: Students conduct, critically evaluate, strategically apply, and disseminate research to libraries, information agencies, and communities.

 - Student Learning Outcome 8: Students recognize the need for additional competencies in specialized areas and relevant standards from the applicable associations or accrediting bodies.